rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 There are many places where you can get these customized fonts.
 For this tutorial, I used two different fonts, [GoodFeelingSans](https://www.wfonts.com/font/good-feeling-sans) and [Dan'sDisney](https://www.fontspace.com/dans-disney-font-f24536).
 In both cases, I ended up with a .ttf file.

-In iOS is important for the font filename to be the same as its PostScript name.
+In iOS, it is important for the font filename to be the same as its PostScript name.
 To find the PostScript name, open your `ttf` file with Font Book, see what its PostScript name is and rename the font to it.

 ![Font Book](images/customize_fonts_postscript_name.png)